-- For a technology impact, please let us know what technology was not available for you so we can evaluate for any potential future needs.
+- Technology impact: please let us know what technology was not available for you so we can evaluate for any potential future needs.

 * The Tuition Refund Appeal will NOT be reviewed or considered and no follow-up completed to the student if any of the above items are incomplete or required support documentation is not submitted with the appeal.
 It is the responsibility of the student to make sure all requirements are met in order for the tuition refund appeal to be reviewed.*

 The Committee will NOT review or consider a Tuition Refund Appeal when:

 - The request is beyond one year of the date of withdrawal from a particular course / term

 - Course(s) were dropped for work related reasons (i.e. job change, promotions, added hours, shift changes, etc.)

 - Course(s) were dropped for child care purposes

 - Never attending (It is the student’s responsibility to drop the course(s) within the designated refund period if not planning to attend)

 - Approval of your request for an appeal may not relieve you of your financial obligations and may affect your financial aid, veteran’s benefit, or other received funding.
 Please check with your funding source for the impact dropping a course(s) and a tuition refund approval may have on your funding.
 An appeal only reviews tuition related charges, not charges related to other items such as books, refund received, etc.